Skip to content

 ./hack/observe.sh

-# Deep dive on a single Projection
+# Deep dive on a single namespaced Projection

 ./hack/observe.sh app-config-to-tenant-a default